Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 It’s cheaper to do it myself because I am on a tight budget.

 First of all, it may not be cheaper to go it alone, especially in the long run.
-By the time you factor in renting a car, public transportation, lodging, and restaurants you already have a good amount invested.
-You will most likely be paying top dollar for these items, where I am able to give you recommendations for better lodging, and your tour guide will know the best restaurants that aren’t gringo-priced, meaning a better quality experience.
+By the time you factor in renting a car, public transportation, lodging, and restaurants, you already have a good amount invested.
+You will most likely be paying top dollar for these items, and I will be able to give you recommendations for better lodging.
+Your tour guide will know the best restaurants that aren’t gringo-priced, meaning a better quality experience.

 Once the tour begins, we’ll cover your tour guide’s fuel, ground transportation, and your tour guide’s time.
 You’ll just have to cover your meals and lodging- your tour guide can make some recommendations.